 Grants are administered through respective State Agencies only.
 Georgia freshwater applicants can download and complete the following form for Clean Vessel Grant funding:

-Guidelines and procedures regarding the application for funding are covered in the following documents:
+Guidelines regarding the application for funding are covered in the following documents:

 Additional information regarding the Clean Vessel Act Grant program is available at the U.S. Fish and Wildlife Service website.